On this page

 - Stepped – The premium usually rises each time the policy is renewed, as the chance of a claim increases as you get older.

-- Level – The premium is higher at the start of the policy but doesn’t increase as you age.
+- Level – The premium is higher than stepped cover at the start of the policy but doesn’t increase as you age.

 IP cover inside super is usually unit-based and funds generally offer units at a set price per unit.